zbyte64/zbyte64-musings/principled_react.md

 Class names is already a robust pattern used everywhere.
 Seperating the concerns in this manner makes the component more predictable in other contexts.

-# Predictable Components use explicit display flags

-Display modes should be controlled with explicit properties.

-## Replaces

-* Checking the className to toggle display features.
-* Checking key or index to alternate display features.

-## Why?

-Explicit functionality should be interfaced explicitly.

 # Understandable Components use semaphores